Lundanmu/IXD-WEEK2-yw/final/README.md

 ### Enclosure / Mechanical Design:
 I used:
 * Laser cut arylic for the gotcha box
-* 20LB foam for the base and stand
+* 20 LB foam for the base and stand

-Since this is a project highly based on the mechanical part, there are few things I did not sure about at the beginning stage, such as if servo is strong enough to rotate the gotcha box.
-To make these questions figure out, I need to make a quick prototype.
+Since this is a project highly based on the mechanical part, there are few things I was not sure about at the beginning stage, such as if the servo is strong enough to rotate the gotcha box.
+To make these questions figured out, I need to make a quick prototype.
 For the gotcha box, I got the acrylic pieces using laser cut, and table saw to make the 30° angle on the edge.
-The thickness of acrylic is 1/4’’ so it is easy for me to stuck them together.
+The thickness of acrylic is 1/4’’ so it is easy for me to stick them together.
-For the base and the stand, I used a soft 6LB foam (pink) and 20LB foam together (orange).
+For the base and the stand, I used a soft 6LB foam (pink) and 20 LB foam together (orange).

 ![process gotcha2](https://github.com/Lundanmu/adv-prototyping/assets/141177081/f535feef-bf1a-4a86-ad4e-0a442ebe83f0)